List of Classic Mac OS software

-This is a list of old Macintosh software that no longer runs on current Macs.
-The software might require Mac OS 9 or other versions of the classic Mac OS that doesn't run on Apple's current Macs.
-Note that most old programs can still be run using emulators, such as SheepShaver, vMac, or Basilisk II.
+This is a list of Classic Mac OS Macintosh software that no longer run on current Macs.
+The software might require versions of Classic Mac OS.
+Most old programs can still be run using emulators, such as SheepShaver, vMac, or Basilisk II.

-For a list of current programs, see List of Mac software.
+For a list of macOS programs, see List of Mac software.
 Third-party databases include VersionTracker, MacUpdate and iUseThis.
-Since a list like this might grow too big and become unmanageable, this list is confined to those programs for which a Wikipedia article exists.
+Since a list like this might grow too big and become unmanageable, this list is confined to programs for which a Wikipedia article exists.